obsidiandynamics/socketx/README.md

 # Why Socket.x
 ## Speed and latency
 Socket.x has been benchmarked in excess of **1 million messages/second** on a 2010-era i7 quad-core CPU, using the [Undertow](http://undertow.io/) provider.
-[Applications](#user-content-applications-using-socketx) built on Socket.x have demonstrated message switching at **sub-millisecond latencies**.
+[Applications built on Socket.x](#user-content-applications-using-socketx) have demonstrated message switching at **sub-millisecond latencies**.

 ## Asynchronous and event-driven API
 Socket.x APIs are designed around asynchronous, non-blocking and event-driven interactions.
 This allows you service a huge number of concurrent clients while utilising a relatively few number of OS threads.
-Applications built on top of Socket.x have achieved in excess of 1,000,000 connections per node.
+Applications built with Socket.x have achieved in excess of 1,000,000 connections per node.
 To put things into context, thread-bound Web servers usually top out between one and ten thousand connections.

 ## Provider-independent
 Socket.x isn't a WebSocket implementation _per se_.
-It offers a **simple, uniform API** for working with a range of WebSocket client/server implementations - called **providers**, including the industry heavy-weights [Undertow](http://undertow.io/) and [Jetty](https://www.eclipse.org/jetty).
+It offers a **simple, uniform API** for working with a range of compliant WebSocket client/server implementations, called **providers**, including the industry heavy-weights [Undertow](http://undertow.io/) and [Jetty](https://www.eclipse.org/jetty).
 This gives you the flexibility to adopt a provider that you're most familiar with, particularly if you require certain provider-specific features.

 ## Simplicity
 Having a standard API isn't just for provider portability.
 It gives you a **clean programming model** that isn't influenced by any particular provider and is generally **much easier to work with**.
 Everything's in one convenient place, well-documented and the same set of primitives are reused for both server and client parts of your application.
-By contrast, and we acknowledge the subjectivity of this statement, providers such as Jetty and Undertow, while being outstanding in many key areas, have evolved over numerous releases by a diverse group of contributors.
+By contrast, and we acknowledge the subjectivity of this statement, providers such as Jetty and Undertow, while being outstanding in many key areas, have evolved over numerous generational  with help from a diverse group of contributors.
+They also typically accommodate multiple use cases - not just WebSockets, but the full breadth of the HTTP spectrum.
 As a result, the API is incohesive in parts, can be challenging to learn, difficult to recall and enduring to work with, and varies depending on whether you are building a server or a client.
 Even seemingly simple things, such as configuring SSL, requires a significant amount of reading up on.
+By contrast, Socket.x is designed ground-up specifically for WebSockets and asynchronous I/O, presenting a pure and uncompromised coding experience.

 # Getting Started
 ## Get the binaries